-- when mobilization occurs for burn operations, - when the prescribed burn is ignited, and - when the burn operations are complete for the day.
+- When the Army mobilizes equipment and personnel needed for the burn operations, - When the prescribed burn is ignited, and - When the burn operations are complete for the day.

 Page 2

 Direct notifications will be provided by email, text, or auto-dialer telephone calls for anyone who registers.